Analysis - Egypt relies on Gulf aid for economy: Then what?

 The interim government has raised the public sector minimum wage and pensions, and the central bank has lowered its key interest rates by a full percentage point since August to encourage growth.

-In addition, the government has said it would focus on a series of labour-intensive infrastructure projects and unfinished public projects designed to quickly improve living standards of Egypt's 85 million citizens.
+In addition, the government has said it would focus on a series of labor-intensive infrastructure projects and unfinished public projects designed to quickly improve living standards of Egypt's 85 million citizens.

 Some businessmen say there are indications that investors and tourists, once its main source of foreign exchange, will return once the political turmoil subsides.